TwiggyRJ/FableProject-Book/chapter_three.md

 | Guffaws | Questions are comical and can be rude and feature foul language and you have 30 seconds to answer |

+## Start Playing

+Once you have chosen your difficulty you are ready to play, to play go to the **Stories Page**